Alma's Rainbow

-Alma's Rainbow is American coming-of-age film directed by Ayoka Chenzira originally released in 1994.
+Alma's Rainbow is an American coming-of-age film directed by Ayoka Chenzira originally released in 1994.
 A restoration of the film, presented by Julie Dash, was released to theaters and streaming in 2022.
 The film received positive reviews from critics and was included in Slates 2023 list of the 75 greatest movies by Black directors.

 Plot

 Rainbow Gold is a tomboyish Brooklyn teenager who lives with her single mother, Alma, who runs an in-house salon from their brownstone apartment.
 After school, Rainbow practices her dance moves with her friends, Pepper and Sea Breeze, to land an audition.
 Later that day, Alma hosts a tenth anniversary party of her salon, inviting her clients including her boyfriend Blue.
 At the party, Alma's sister and Rainbow's aunt Ruby arrives, who fancies herself as a Josephine Baker-type nightclub singer, from a ten-year absence.
 Rainbow learns about her aunt's entertainment career, and forges a deeper connection towards her in which she aspires to be like her.
 When Rainbow's dance partners fail to show for practice, she quits.

 Rainbow's grades decline, which angers her mother.
 Alma confronts her sister for planting dreams of a show business career into Rainbow.
 It is then revealed that Alma and Ruby had been a singing duo known as the Fabulous Flamingo Sisters.
 Alma had quit the group to run the salon while Ruby took their earnings to begin anew in Paris.
 Before long, Ruby arranges a one-woman concert, inviting Rainbow and Alma.
 Later that night, Ruby wakes her niece from her sleep and critiques her entrance for the audition.
 The next morning, Rainbow styles herself after her aunt, only to discover that Ruby has left without telling her.

 One night, Rainbow dances at a night club and attempts to have sex with Sea Breeze until she learns he does not have a condom.
 During the same time, Alma has a one-night stand with Blue.
 Rainbow returns home to find they just had sex.
 The next morning, Rainbow leaves for her audition while Alma stays behind to scat-dance in her parlor.